pychap/Launch_school/goals_and_resources.md

 * push everything to Github
 * forums, make use of frequently
   * Tell of everything that you tried
-* push everything to Github
-* forums, make use of frequently
-  * Tell of everything that you tried

 ------

 ### LS is training me for Application Development